aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 ```

 * In the controller, we can expect that these boundaries will be passed
-  in as a query string and therefore available in the `params` hash
+  in as a query string and therefore available in the `params` hash.
-* Instead of rendering `Bench.all` we can instead use
+* Instead of rendering `Bench.all` in our `index` action,  we can instead use
-  `Bench.in_bounds(params[:bounds])`
+  `Bench.in_bounds(params[:bounds])`.

 ### Sending the Correct Params

+We now need to write a front-end request conforming to your new API hook.
-* So now our back end is expecting a `GET` request to the `index`
+Your API is expecting a `GET` request to the bench `index` with a query string containing 'bounds'.

-  including a query string, so we must now furnish this request
-* Return to our map `idle` event handler.
+* Return to your map `idle` event handler.
 Call `getBounds` on the map
   instance to get a `LatLngBounds` instance.
 Call `getNorthEast` and
   `getSouthWest` to get these coordinate pairs.
 Get their latitude and
-  longitude and format these coordinates into exactly the format our back
+  longitude and format these coordinates into exactly the format your API is
-  end is expecting.
+  expecting.
 Check [this documentation][lat-lng-docs] for more
   info.
-* Now, armed with an object containing the current bounds of the map, we
-  can use this object in our AJAX call
-* Pass this bounds object we have created as an argument to
-  `ApiUtil.fetchAllBenches`.
-Inside `fetchAllBenches` we can now pass this
+* Package these coordinates into a `bounds` object.
+* Pass`bounds`to `ApiUtil.fetchAllBenches`.
+Inside`fetchAllBenches`, pass it to
-  argument to our AJAX call so it can be used as a query string
+  your AJAX call as `data`.
-* Verify that when the map moves the correct request including the query
+* Verify that, when the map moves, you are sending a properly `bound` request and
-  string is being sent to the server, and the server is responding with
-  the correct benches.
-The `Index` React component should be correctly
-  updating with `benches` being added and removed as the map is dragged
+  receiving the right benches in response.
+* Moving your map around should now trigger updates to your `BenchStore` and `BenchIndex`.
+Verify this before moving on to updating your markers.

 ### Adding and Removing Markers

-* So the map move causes the store to emit a change event, but the map
-  needs special treatment.
-When we detect that the contents of the store
-  have changed, we should find out if any markers need to be added or
-  removed.
-* When a change event occurs, figure out which benches in the store have
-  markers representing them on the map.
-Those without markers should
-  have markers created and added.
-Markers for benches NOT in the store
-  should be removed.
-* This is expected to be a somewhat difficult problem
-* When the only markers on the map are those appearing in the index, you
-  may move on
+Moving your map should trigger changes in your store.
+However, our implementation
+as it stands won't update map markers correctly without a little modification.

+Recall that, every time the map idles, we add new markers for every bench in the store.
+This has two problems:
+  0. If a bench was already in the store, a new, extraneous marker is added.
+  0. If a bench that was in the store moved out of bounds, its marker still lives on.

+Update your listener so that, as `BenchStore` changes, `BenchMap` only adds markers for new benches and removes them for benches that have left the map bounds.

+Note: If your benches are flickering when you move the map, you're probably removing too many markers, and if out-of-bounds benches seem to be appearing before you've `idled`, you're probably not removing enough!

 ![map bounds diagram](assets/map_idle_diagram.png)